jcarr132/portfolio-site/content/works/masters_thesis.md

 commands (*i.e.,* up, down, left, right); the sequence of commands comprises their password.

+I want to mention an important point here: the application itself is not intended to be *secure* in any way.
+The goal is only to conduct usability testing, so it is more accurate to describe it as a *simulation* of BCI mental command authentication.
+Therefore, security features that would not affect the user experience such as password hashing and encryption were ignored.
+That said, I did try to design the overall interaction in such a way that a properly secure version could be built based on the same idea.

 {{< figure
   src="/img/thesis/auth_interface.png"
   alt="The front end menu and grid interface." caption="The front-end menu and grid interface." width="90%"
 >}}

+My intent was to use an iterative design approach, starting from the simplest possible implementation and repeatedly refining prototypes based on the results and feedback from pilot sessions until the application was ready for full-scale user testing.
+Once the basic interaction had been implemented, I started some pilot testing with some of my lab colleagues who agreed to help out.

+Several issues quickly became apparent with the first iteration of the prototype.
+Specifically, most of the difficulty came from the usability and reliability of the Emotiv system, especially the mental command functionality.
+I found that it was nearly impossible to train the Emotiv mental command classifier well enough to reliably discriminate between the four mental commands necessary to use the authenticator.
+While volunteers could get the system to work with one or two commands relatively easily, adding a third seemed to completely confuse the classifier such that it no longer recognized any of the previously trained commands.

 ### BCI Expert Interview Study
 ### BCI Questionnaire Study